big21832524-yuchen/Prompt-Collection-for-SIMAUD/Evaluation Criteria/subtasks.md

 # Detailed Evaluation Criteria
+Criteria,Description
+Instructional Alignment,"The response reflects an understanding of SAP methodology, procedural rules, and equations."
+Factual Precision,The response makes use of numerical inputs that remain within 10% variance.
+Source Attribution,The accuracy and appropriateness of referencing official SAP guidance or documentation.
+Logical Coherence,"The clarity, completeness, and internal consistency of calculations and justifications."

 This table outlines the specific verification targets used to evaluate the LLM's performance for each module and subtask, based on the SAP 10.2 standard.